roboconf/roboconf.github.io/en/new/new-and-noteworthy-0.9.md

 The Docker target is a way to use Docker containers as a substitute for VMs.
 It primarily serves for test purpose.

 This target was redesigned to rely on the official Docker images for Robocconf.
-All the image generation was replaced.
+The image generation process was replaced.
 Users can now provide a dockerfile that should extend the official agent image.

 <img src="/resources/img/nn-0.9-docker-target-v2.png" alt="Docker target was redesigned" class="gs" />